 In the code above, a dictionary object is created.
 The container (input/unit/output) is passed through when the function is called.
 Based on that using FindAllChildren/FindChild the container object is obtained and stored (named objTray).
 Now applying the FindAllChildren in objTray object based on the criteria required, there would be a list of items as the name objects.
 FindAllChildren returns an array of objects, looping them and adding them to the collection will help to reuse, count etc. Thus the designed function GetNameObjects collects the name objects then the required items can be filtered to work on the desired.

 TestObj.FindAllChildren(PropNames, PropValues, Depth, Refresh)

-TestObj is the object from where the child items are to be searched, the parameters PropNames and PropValues are the array of property names and its value respectively based on which the search is to be performed.
-Depth is the level of hierarchy until where the search needs to be performed.
+TestObj is the object from where the child items are to be searched, the parameters PropNames and PropValues are the arrays of property names and their value respectively based on which the search is to be performed.
+Depth is the level of the hierarchy until where the search needs to be performed.
 Shorter the depth faster the response of the search.
 Refresh by default is true which refreshes the cached objects.
-For more information on the function details, refer to Smart Bear online help; while in this article I focus where and how useful this function can help in test automation.
+For more information on the function details, refer to Smart Bear online help; while in this article I focus on where and how useful this function can help in test automation.

 Therefore the FindAllChildren function is handy when it is non-realistic to build mapped objects at dynamic times and obviously this proves to be better off in those times.
 The use of this function can be compared to be the descriptive mode with respect to the UFT style of handling a similar situation.
 For more information on the Test Complete descriptive way read further to object-identification-in-testcomplete-descriptive-way